How LXP is being adopted by the learning market

 - AI -based recommendations for courses

-- Gamification with points and badges.
+- Gamification with points and badges

 - Microlearning- oriented course structure

-- Predictive analytics to gain insights on employee learning behavior.
+- Predictive analytics to gain insights on employee learning behavior

-- Integrations with collaboration tools, file sharing systems, and document creation platforms.
+- Integrations with collaboration tools, file sharing systems, and document creation platforms

 To stay competitive in the learning market the LMS vendors have begun to adopt LXP like features.
-Various LMS vendors such as Docebo, Saba, CornerstoneOnDemand have added LXP features such as the engaging user experience, machine learning based search functionality, personalized micro-learning experience and so on.
+Various LMS vendors such as Docebo, Saba, CornerstoneOnDemand have added LXP features such as engaging user experience, machine learning based search functionality, personalized micro-learning experience and so on.
 Most of the LMS systems that were restricted to the desktop-only approach, have shifted to the multi-platform approach.
 Most of them also include the course rating and feedback mechanism.

 Today the needs of the learners are a major priority.
 Since LMS has been here long enough, the questions are primarily for LXP.
-The debate over here is whether LXP is just a hype, a blooming buzzword or simply an extension over the LMS.
+The debate over here is whether LXP is just a hype, a blooming buzzword or simply an extension of LMS.
 To add to the heat, there is the introduction of terms such as NextGen learning systems.
 Some say LXPs are the NextGen Learning Systems and for some, to be the NextGen systems you need to be more than the LXPs.
 Right now, it is really interesting to see how some LXP-like features and the complete LXP suite have had their separate adoptions.

 By making the learner’s need a priority, LXPs have clearly made a mark in the learning industry.
 With all the ongoing technological innovations, it would be interesting to see what LXPs can bring more to the table, what say?